joelouthan/Theologicus/src/confession-1689/1689-02-2-the-sufficiency-of-God.md

 >2 Kings 20:19 (CSB) Then Hezekiah said to Isaiah, “The word of the LORD that you have spoken is good,” for he thought, “Why not, if there will be peace and security during my lifetime? ” [^matt5-9]

-[^matt5-9]: The quintessential difference between peacekeeping and peacemaking.
-See Matthew 5:9.
-But I digress.

 So why rehash King Hezekiah's folly?
 This historical account from 2nd Kings is not a prooftext for the heresy of open theism.
 This does not prove that God changes his mind and that God does change and he can change.
 But we have learn thus far in the 1689 that God is the fullness of goodness, blessedness, mercy, glory and life.
 He extended the life of Hezekiah knowing full well that Hezekiah will sin more.

 We know this because Paul wraps up the sins of all the Old Testament saints in this one passage: